Iamcogita/Pinocchio/README.md

  - Creates Users with jwt authentication
  - Creates events with:
     - Title
-    - Type
+    - Type of event
-    - State
+    - Approval state
     - Date
     - Starting time
+    - Attendance slots
- - Adds users to attendance list
+ - Allows for users to add themselves to event attendance list
+ - Sends email to users when registered
 <p></p>

  ## How it does it:
- - this
+ - If
  - that
 <p></p>